plainionist/plainionist.github.io/_posts/2022-09-23-Dependency-Governance-DotNet.md

 - dependencies between architectural layers are only allowed in one direction
 - avoid coupling between individual components or features
+- code creating "painful dependencies" should kept outside of the business logic assemblies

 But how to ensure that those rules are followed in the daily business of a software project?